jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 ## Controller

 ### ControllerObjects
-We should have a DeviceController Class with specific subtypes for each type of device.
-Within the controller we should have one DeviceController object for each device present in the model
+We could have a DeviceController Class with specific subtypes for each type of device.
+Within the controller we could have one DeviceController object for each device present in the model.
+This was suggested in class by a student and Neil seemed to be on board.

 # Questions